siemdejong/ithappens/README.md

 ```
 expansion
 ├───images
-│   └───expansion-logo.png
+│   └───expansion-logo.*
 ├───outputs
 │   ├───back
 │   └───front
 └───*.xlsx
 ```
 If the output folder does not exist, it will be created.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The format of the expansion logo must be on [this list](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>